35 facts about Switzerland

-- Foreigners account for around 25 percent of the population – one of the highest percentages in the world.
+- Foreigners account for nearly 25 percent of the population – one of the highest percentages in the world.
 However, in February 2014, Swiss voters narrowly passed through a controversial anti-immigration initiative.
-It aims to impose limits on the number of foreigners allowed into Switzerland and may signal an end to the country’s free movement accord with the European Union.
-International criticism means it may have difficulties in implementation, although the government has presented a draft law and is in EU negotiations.
+It aims to impose limits on the number of foreigners allowed into Switzerland and may signal an end to the country’s free movement accord with the European Union, although it is currently in EU negotiations.
+Despite this, the 2017 Schilling reported that the number of foreigners on Swiss executive boards rose to 45 percent, highlighting Switzerland's ongoing need for executive workers regardless of nationality.

 - Tobacco consumption is widespread – some 28.2 percent of the population were smokers in the last government report (2012), compared to 19 percent of Brits or 16.8 percent of Americans, although it is in decline due to an awareness of health risks and rising prices.

 - Switzerland has one of the highest rates of cannabis use in the world – along with the US and Britain.
 It's estimated that some 600,000 users get through 100 tonnes of hash and marijuana each year.
 Since October 2013, the possession of marijuana has been decriminalised and anyone older than 18 years caught with up to 10g can pay an on-the-spot fine of CHF 100 but there won't be any formal legal proceedings.

 - Switzerland has four national languages although English is increasingly popular – the four official languages are French, German, Italian and Rhaeto-Romantsch (with Latin roots), although proficiency in another national language is decreasing in favour of English.
 Around 60 percent of the population are proficient in English and Switzerland ranks 14th in the world in the EF English Proficiency Index for non-native English speakers.

 - The Swiss eat more chocolate than any other nation in the world – they eat a record of around 11kg per year.
 Chocolate is a major Swiss export; with 18 Swiss chocolate companies, Switzerland exported almost 115,500 tonnes of chocolate in 2015.
 They have also invented techniques like conching and tempering to perfect the art of chocolate making.